About Nagoya | Visit Nagoya-Nagoya City Guide

 NIGHT LIFE & SIGHTSEEING

 Sprawling and mostly flat, Nagoya at night provides an amazing sight.
-Try a helicopter night flight over the city from the Komaki based Nagoya Airport, or see the city landmarks from the Sky Promenade on the top 3 floors of the of Nagoya’s highest building, the 46 story Midland Square.
+Try a helicopter night flight over the city from the Komaki based Nagoya Airport, or see the city landmarks from the Sky Promenade on the top 3 floors of Nagoya’s highest building, the 46 story Midland Square.
 Alternatively, Higashiyama Sky Tower is said to be among Japan’s best night views.

 Popular summertime rooftop Beer Gardens dot the city center, while the central Nishiki 3-Chome areas’ nightclubs, pubs and discos really only come alive after dark.